Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ## My Assigned Test Sets

 This section lists all the test sets (groups of test cases) you have been made owner of, across *all the different products* you are a member of.
 This typically means that the product manager has assigned you to be responsible for executing the test cases contained within the test set against a specified release of the system under test.
 To aid in this process, the test set name is displayed, along with its status, the product it belongs to, the number of remaining test cases to be executed, and the date by which all the tests need to have been run.
+Test sets are included based on their planned date: this list is ordered by planned date (oldest at top) and test sets with the same planned are ordered by their IDs.

 If you click on the test-set name hyperlink, you will be taken to the [details page for this test-set](../Test-Case-Management/#test-run-details) and the product that the test-set belongs to will be made your current product.
 If you click on the play button to its right you will